Magician

 Are there any tricks that are considered really hack, and that you'd lose respect for a magician if you saw him performing them?

-Asked by beyond over 11 years ago
+Asked by beyond almost 12 years ago

 In theory there are no bad tricks.
 Even the most simple of tricks, the ones that everyone knows could be changed and wrapped up in an interesting and engaging presentation.
 That's what matters right?